denten-books/plain-text/1-metaphor.md

 would manipulate digital information by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively to the affordances of print media.
-We know, in other words, what paragraphs, pages, files, and folders can do on paper and we would digital paper to behave in a similar way.
+We know, in other words, what paragraphs, pages, files, and folders can do on paper and we would like for digital paper to behave in a similar way.
 For example, one affordance of paper is that it can be folded.
 It therefore becomes possible to "earmark" a page by folding a corner.
 The fold enables subsequent recollection of read text.
-By this means, a reader is able to mark a notable place in the text and to return to it later quickly, if needed.
+By these means, a reader is able to mark a notable place in the text and to return to it later quickly, if needed.
 The digital medium cannot physically be folded in the same way because it offers a set of affordances that differ from paper.
 But because readers are not familiar with "what can be done" digitally, the affordances of digital media are presented through metaphor.
 Thus a virtual "earmark" on a "page" can be made to represent a numerical pointer to a specific address in